mermaidpurse/wrapsher/wrapsher.md

         - The `main` function returns an `int` and accepts a variadic list of arguments that will show up in an array of strings named `args`.
+    - Functions have a form of polymorphism based on the first argument.
+So, for example, you can define a `int toint(string s)` as well as a `int toint(math.float f)` function, and the right function will be selected by Wrapsher.
 - A type definition of the form:
     ```
     type _typename_